How to buy GoPro shares

 Own GoPro shares in just a few minutes.

 GoPro, Inc is a consumer electronics business with stocks listed in the US.
 GoPro shares (GPRO) are listed on the NASDAQ and all prices are listed in US Dollars.
-Its last market close was US$4.47 – an increase of 7.71% over the previous week.
+Its last market close was US$11.04 – a decrease of 1.6% over the previous week.
+Here's how to invest if you're based in Australia.

 How to buy shares in GoPro